CrowdStrike/ember-headless-form/CONTRIBUTING.md

 If you don't need to run both apps you can save a little of your local compute by running:

- * `start:only:docs` and visiting http://localhost:4201/
+ * `start:docs-app` and visiting http://localhost:4201/
- * `start:only:tests` and visiting http://localhost:4202/tests
+ * `start:test-app` and visiting http://localhost:4202/tests

 These commands will still build and watch the `packages/*` and sync changes to the running app.
 Don't run both `only` tasks together as this will cause